Cross-functional team: Less goal dominated

 Since Peter Drucker in 1954 book The Practice of Management published his views on management by objectives, business decision making has become more goal-oriented.
 Managers have come to view decision-making generally, and strategic thinking in particular, as a multi-stage process that starts with an assessment of the current situation, defining objectives, then determining how to reach these objectives.
 Management by objectives took this basic scheme and applied it to virtually all significant decisions.

 Today many firms have started to opt for a less structured, more interactive approach.
 One way of implementing this involves using self-directed cross-functional teams.
-Proponents hope that these teams will develop strategies that will re-define industries and create new “best practice”.
+Proponents hope that these teams will develop strategies that will redefine industries and create new “best practice”.
 They think that incremental improvements do not suffice.

 Cross-functional teams, using unstructured techniques and searching for revolutionary competitive advantages, allegedly require information systems featuring increased interactivity, more flexibility, and the capability of dealing with fuzzy logic.
 Artificial intelligence may one day be useful in this aspect.

 Collaboration in cross-functional teams

-Many teams in large organizations face challenges around creating a collaborative atmosphere when dealing with cross-functional dependencies and peers from other functions.
-The structure of the organizations in general do not support cross-functional collaboration among the teams.
+Many teams in large organizations face challenges in creating a collaborative atmosphere when dealing with cross-functional dependencies and working with peers from other functions.
+In general, organizational structures do not adequately support cross-functional collaboration among teams.

 Smooth communication is the base of the cross-functional teams.
 Team must schedule all meetings, and prepare the agenda for each.
 Team must know of what is to be discussed.

-It becomes important for the organizations to build a culture among its employees, a sense of entitlement with each of the stakeholders to push them to give an extra effort and collaborate with other teams to achieve company goals.
-This is critical to proactive collaboration, beyond just at a time of crisis.